California Environmental Quality Act

 Prior to approval and implementation of a final groundwater remedyThe final cleanup action proposed for managing contaminants at a project site. at the Site, a Final Environmental Impact Report (EIR)A report designed to examine the potential environmental impacts of proposed activities. was prepared to determine if any significant impacts would potentially occur as a result of the proposed final groundwater remedy.
 The EIR provided a Project-level analysis for the conceptual technical methods proposed for the final groundwater remedy to clean up contaminated groundwater at the Site.
 The groundwater EIR also provided a program-level analysis of the construction of physical facilities that would be necessary to implement the proposed Project.
 DTSC determined that the preparation of a Subsequent Groundwater EIR is required to evaluate potential environmental impacts resulting from design details of the selected groundwater remedy (In situ TreatmentTreatment of contamination in place. with Freshwater FlushingMoving of fresh water through the well system to push the plume through an In-Situ Reduction Zone located along National Trails Highway.) that were modified since the approval of the conceptual Groundwater Remediation Project in the 2011 Final Groundwater Remedy EIR and the 2013 Addendum to the EIR.
 After PG&E developed an implementation plan (or Remedial Design Documents) for the proposed final groundwater remedy, including specific design of remediation facilities within a discrete footprint within the Site, DTSC evaluated the design as part of the Subsequent EIR to determine if the environmental impacts associated with the design are generally consistent with the significant conclusions of the 2011 certified final groundwater EIR and the 2013 Addendum groundwater EIR.

 DTSC provided opportunities for stakeholders and the public to get involved in the Subsequent Groundwater EIR preparation process.
-In May 2015, DTSC issued a formal NOP to prepare a Groundwater Remedy Subsequent EIR (SEIR).
+In May 2015, DTSC issued a formal Notice of Preparation (NOP) to prepare a Groundwater Remedy Subsequent EIR (SEIR).
 Two scoping meetings for the preparation of the SEIR were held in May 2015.
 Comments received were incorporated into the draft Subsequent EIR.
 On January 12, 2017, DTSC posted a notice to the public of the availability of the draft SEIR, a 47-day public comment period and two open house/public hearings on the Draft SEIR.
-Comments received during the January 12, 2017 through Februry 27, 2017 comment period were responded to and incorporated into the Final Subsequent EIR for the Groundwater Remedy, which was certified on April 24, 2017.
+Comments received during the January 12, 2017 through February 27, 2017 comment period were responded to and incorporated into the Final Subsequent EIR for the Groundwater Remedy, which was certified on April 24, 2017.

 CEQA and Supplemental Soil Sampling

-In November 2012, DTSC issued a formal Notice of Preparation to prepare a draft soil EIR for the Topock Compressor Station Soil Investigation Project.
+In November 2012, DTSC issued a formal NOP to prepare a draft soil EIR for the Topock Compressor Station Soil Investigation Project.
 A series of three EIR scoping meetings were held in December 2012 to inform the public and receive comments on the proposed scope of work, schedule, and methodologies that were used in preparing the soil EIR.
 The draft soil EIR was released for public comment from July 7 through September 5, 2014.

 If you have questions about the Topock Groundwater EIR, the Subsequent Groundwater EIR, the Soil EIR, or other aspects of the Project, please contact one of DTSC's Project staff listed on the Contact Us page of this website.